 By having an optimized CTR, and therefore quality score, you will generate more qualified traffic and high-quality traffic delivers better conversion rates.
-If your keywords, ads and landing pages are highly relevant then it will give a better search experience to the user.
+If your keywords, ads, and landing pages are highly relevant then it will give a better search experience to the user.

 Once you’ve optimized CTR, your landing pages should be the next target.
 Dynamic text replacement (DTR) can provide some quick wins.
 This “swaps” specific copy in your landing page based on the keyword the user searched to find you.
-DTR can improve quality score and therefore contribute to a higher CVR.
+DTR can improve quality scores and therefore contribute to a higher CVR.

 Do Not Forget Negative Keywords

-Negative keywords have a vital role in avoiding the budget leakage from your PPC campaign.
+Negative keywords have a vital role in avoiding budget leakage from your PPC campaign.
 Whenever a PPC Campaign underperforms, the negative keywords will come to its rescue.

 If your ads are getting high impressions but your CTR is comparatively low, this calls for the usage of negative keywords.
 By ensuring that your ads are not triggered by any sort of irrelevant search queries.
 The use of negative keywords will drive targeted and qualified traffic to your site which can result in increased conversions.